f5devcentral/f5-azure-multi-nic/README.md

 This template will deploy the following inside of either a new resource group or an existing one depending on what you select;

+* Premium Storage Container for the BIG-IP's
-* Storage Container
+* Standard Storage Container for boot diagnostics.
 * Public IP Address
 * NIC objects for the F5 BIG-IP VM.
 * F5 BIG-IP Virtual Machine

 ### During Deployment
-During Deployment there are “TWO” references to a resource group.
+During Deployment there are ï¿½TWOï¿½ references to a resource group.
 One is:

 <img src="https://raw.githubusercontent.com/tstanley93/Azure-Multi-NIC/master/Azure-Multi-NIC/Azure-Multi-NIC/rg_01.jpg" />